fardeen-ahmed/Bug-bounty-Writeups/README.md

 | U-XSS |<A href="https://fluidattacks.com/blog/uxss-to-account-takeover-rushbet/">UXSS to Account Takeover in Rushbet</a>
 | Stored-XSS |<a href="https://maordayanofficial.medium.com/stored-xss-at-trello-com-ef2e3d1ed24b">Stored XSS at Trello</a>
 | DOM-XSS |<a href="https://medium.com/@mohameddhanish98/a-story-of-dom-xss-852b6ed3bb5f">A Story of DOM XSS</a>

-<a href="https://ag3n7.medium.com/gotanotherxssusingdoubleencodinge6493a9f7368">Got Another XSS using Double Encoding</a>
+| XSS |<a href="https://infosecwriteups.com/got-another-xss-using-double-encoding-e6493a9f7368">Got Another XSS using Double Encoding</a>

 <a href="https://prashantbhatkal2000.medium.com/svgbasedstoredxssee6e9b240dee">SVG based Stored XSS</a>